danielmillar/FancyPlugins/docs/src/fancycore/commands/economy.md

 # Commands for the economy system

+!!!warning
+The command list is not complete and not all commands are properly documented yet.
+Some commands might not be implemented yet.
+!!!

 ### Balance

 Description: Displays the balance of the specified player or your own balance if no player is specified.<br/>